 You can tell exactly what color they are now.

 Everything is fluffed and decorated and straightened and cleaned and ready for a party.

-And that view from that window?
+And that view from the back door to the pergola?

 So much better.